x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/README.md

 Go to the webpage: https://x1n32.github.io/Interactive-Support-for-Learning-Collaborative-Software-Development/ <br/>

 ## Welcome!
-This repository has some programming tasks you can from more beginner level tasks to more harder ones in terms of concepts.
-While attempting the tasks, you can save your work, and this can provide feedback on how you are doing.
+- This repository has some programming tasks you can from more beginner level tasks to more harder ones in terms of concepts.
+- While attempting the tasks, you can save your work, and this can provide feedback on how you are doing.
-You can edit these files in GitHub or in Gitpod to make notes or answer some questions.
+- You can edit these files in GitHub or in Gitpod to make notes or answer some questions.
-There is an information page to help answer general questions as well.
+- There is an information page to help answer general questions as well.
+- Feel free to work in pairs or in a group.

 ## Instructions
 - FIRST, make sure this repository is your own (either cloned from [Classrooms](https://classroom.github.com/a/SN5PqZFQ ) or Forking it.